-People typically use the word "stye" to refer to what ophthalmologists know as either a chalazion or a hordeolum.
+What people typically call a "stye" is what ophthalmologists know as either a chalazion or a hordeolum.
 While these terms both sound like something you'd catch during a Pokémon Go session, they're not nearly as much fun.

 A chalazion is a firm ball on the eyelid that doesn't look inflamed and doesn't tend to be painful, Lora Glass, M.D., assistant professor of ophthalmology and director of Medical Student Education in ophthalmology at Columbia University Medical Center, tells SELF.

-While a hordeolum is also a hard sphere that appears on the eyelid, it's typically inflamed, irritated, and painful or tender.
+A hordeolum is also a hard sphere that appears like a pimple on the eyelid, but it's typically inflamed, irritated, and painful or tender.
 Sometimes these symptoms can signal that the bump has become infected, especially if they don't get better or actually get worse even after treatment.

-It's worth noting that not everyone can agree on the terminology when it comes to styes, chalazia, and hordeola.
+However, not everyone can agree on the terminology when it comes to styes, chalazia, and hordeola.
 "These terms are not used consistently in the medical literature or in the office, because patients often come in with something that blurs the lines," Dr. Glass says.

-All this confusion surrounding eyelid bumps contributes to people using "stye" as a catch-all term.
-"Clinically, we try to stick to 'chalazion' or 'hordeolum' without using the word 'stye,' because they reflect something about the inflammatory level of the eyelid," Dr. Glass says.
+So it makes sense that so many of us use "stye" as a catchall term.
+Still, "clinically, we try to stick to 'chalazion' or 'hordeolum' without using the word stye," Dr. Glass says, because those terms more accurately indicate whether or not your eye bump is inflamed.